pedrohvbsilva/HDE-MPC-RC/README.md

 # HDE-MPC-RC (Hierarchical Decomposition Strategies for MPC of Resource-Constraints Dynamical Systems)

-**HDE-MPC-RC** is a Julia repositorie dedicated to Hierarchical Decomposition Strategies for MPC of Resource-Constraints Dynamical Systems analysis.
+**HDS-MPC-RC** is a Julia repositorie dedicated to Hierarchical Decomposition Strategies for MPC of Resource-Constraints Dynamical Systems analysis.

 ## Strategies presented on this repositorie